FelixOnline/v2/content/articles/2011-6-12-try-chopstix.md

 subtitle: >
   Surviving the exam period with a tasty alternative to Subway
 date: "2011-06-12 16:14:21 +0100"

 # Attributes from Felix Online V1
 id: "1368"
 old_path: /food/1368/try-chopstix
 aliases:
  - /food/1368/try-chopstix
+imported: true
+comments:
+ - Haha brilliant stuff Btw I found a chopstix near St Marys Hospital So cool lol I think it is a chopstic anyway if not its identical to the cuisine and setting Its on Spring Street  check it out when youre thereThis is a super well thought articleYou are bloody funny dude  Although you are studying to be a doc you should have been a surgeon you have me in stitches Love itIn fact the one at Marys is 50p cheaper Not that i am an addict or anything I am so ashamedoriental canteen is way better

 # Article Taxonomies
 categories:
  - food
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true